Ormeline/bank-tech-test/README.md

 # Bank tech test

 ###  How to install and run my code and tests:

-nvm install node
+Install dependencies:

+- Install Node.js if not already installed
-nvm use node
+- run nvm use node to check that you are using the lastest version of node
-npm init -y
+- Initialize npm by running npm init -y in the terminal

-npm add jest
-npm install -g jest
+Install Jest testing framework by running npmnpm add jest then npm install -g jest.
-node run index.js
-jest --coverage (this will help me know test coverage)

-jest
+Run tests:
+To run all tests, you have to run jest in the terminal

 # User story:
 As a user,